wp-plugins/editorial-calendar/readme.txt

 = 3.3 =

-This version fixes an error handling apostrophe's and ampersands in post titles in WordPress 4.0.
+This version fixes an error handling apostrophes and ampersands in post titles in WordPress 4.0.

 = 3.2 =